Nuitka/Nuitka/Developer_Manual.rst

       return a

-We would notate that ``a`` is first a "unknown PyObject parameter object", then something that has an ``append`` attribute, when returned.
-The type of ``a`` changes after ``a.append`` lookup succeeds.
-It might be an object, but e.g. it could have a higher probability of being a ``PyListObject``.
+We would notate that ``a`` is first a "unknown PyObject parameter object", then something that definitely has an ``append`` attribute, when returned.
+Otherwise an exception occurs.
+The type of ``a`` changes to that after ``a.append`` look-up succeeds.
+It might be many kinds of an object, but e.g. it could have a higher probability of being a ``PyListObject``.
+And we would know it cannot be a ``PyStringObject``, as that one has no "append".

 .. note::

-   If classes in the program have an ``append`` attribute, it should play a role too, there needs to be a way to plug-in to this decisions.
+   If classes, i.e. other types in the program, have an ``append`` attribute, it should play a role too, there needs to be a way to plug-in to this decisions.

-This is a more global property of ``a`` value, and true even before the append succeeds, but not as much maybe, so it would make sense to apply that information after an analysis of all the node.
+This is a more global property of ``a`` value, and true even before the ``append`` succeeded, but not as much maybe, so it would make sense to apply that information after an analysis of all the node.
 This may be ``Finalization`` work.

 .. code-block:: python